vimalptl/soa-app/.github/copilot-instuctions.md

            Cheerio.js for parsing HTML
            Primereact for clean styles and UI.

+Start creating the react project then proceed with creating the application. use react best practices to layout this project.
 No authentication, no database - just fast, interactive alaysis.
 The the UI minimalist and intutive.